kip-hart/SiteSandbox/docs/cpp/arrays.md

 1. Does C++ raise an error if you index beyond the end of an array?
 1. Can you get the last value of an array using `end` in C++?
 1. Can you `cin` the size of a static array?
+1. Write the declaration for a dynamic array of 10 `int` values named `scores`.
+1. How do you release the memory allocated for a dynamic array named `scores`?
+1. What happens if you forget to call `delete[]` on a dynamic array?
+1. How would you resize a dynamic array from size 5 to size 10 while preserving its contents?
+1. Why might you use `std::vector` instead of dynamic arrays in C++?